aliencaocao/stack-the-flag-2022/New Tasks!/README.md

 From the description, the word 'project' hinted me to look for Github repositories, because people usually call them projects, and also because this is a CTF so it got a higher chance to be programming-related.
 Lastly, there are too many past OSINT challenges in ctfs where they leaked the flag in commit history.

 Indeed, searching for 'Girudo' for repositories only have 5 results, and there is only 1 that is updated in 2022.
-It is very unlikely that such a OSINT challenge will the set in 2021.
+It is very unlikely that such a OSINT challenge will the set in 2021 or earlier, thus we can check out the 2022 one first.

 ![img.png](img.png)